peteawalk/memory-game/README.md

 How to Play: Click on a car and keep clicking on different year Mustangs to try and get to a high score of 12.
 If you lose, your high score will be tracked.

 ## Technologies used:
 Javascript (node.JS) with the help of npm friends: express, body-parser, path.
-Hosted on [Heroku](https://www.heroku.com/)
+Tested with [AWS CodeBuild](https://docs.aws.amazon.com/codebuild/latest/userguide/welcome.html)

 ## Created by:
 Peter Walker